triradial/Freon4dsl/packages/samples/StudyConfiguration/StudyChecklistOneVisitOneChecklist.md

-This event is first scheduled when V8-V13 Randomization each completed + 2 days with a window of 2 day(s) before and 2 day(s) after and a compliance window of no extra window
+This event is first scheduled when V8-V13 Randomization each completed + 3 days with a window of 2 day(s) before and 2 day(s) after and a compliance window of: no extra window
 and then repeats weekly up to 5 times until